Gary’s Chess Blog

 288 pages published by New In Chess

-Reviewed on 28 August 2017
+Reviewed on August 2017 (Review #1)

 The American author provokes strong reactions amongst his readers and like Marmite it seems you either love it or hate it.
 His brash, chatty approach is the sort of thing you will see on YouTube videos of banter blitz.
 For instance, introducing a classic Capablanca game he writes

 “I remember surreptitiously going over this game during eighth grade Science class and then unpleasantly being busted by the teacher, who threatened to keep me after school with a detention.”

 Now, this not exactly the prose you would associate with a well established writer like John Nunn but the modern player does seems to like these quirky anecdotes as Lakdawala, is a prolific author, although admittedly this is his first book for New In Chess.

 The idea of this latest offering is that the majority of club players are like doves, cautious and have a positional sense at the board.
 In contrast, Hawks are the sort who love the games of swashbuckling players such as Kasparov and Tal, who enjoy attacking and taking risks.
 In his first chapter “Oh Lord, won’t you buy me a Mercedes Benz?” he proceeds to improve the attacking style of all players by using some classic games such as Morphy versus Duke of Brunswick and Count Isouard, where he points out how a player can create an initiative.